dataspecer/ds-wdoi/source/backend/search-service/README.md

 1. Cross encoder reranker
    - Given a query and lexicalizations of entities, it ranks each entity with the similarity to the query.
 2. A tuple feature reranker
-   - Given two numeric features of the entities, it reranks the entities with regard to the convex combination to the query score.
+   - Given two numeric features of the entities, it reranks the entities with regard to the convex combination of the query score and the features score.
    - `final_score` = `(query_score) * (query_weight) + (features_score) * (1 - query_weight)`

 ## Search Pipeline Builder

-Each query comes with configuration.
+Each query comes with a configuration.
-The configuration is taken by the builder, which then creates the search pipeline that is afterwards executed and search results are returned.
+The configuration is taken by the builder, then the builder creates the search pipeline that is afterwards executed.

 The pipeline builder internally uses the `Abstract Factory` design pattern.
 The abstract factory is specialized into class pipeline parts and property pipeline parts.